asiloisad/pulsar-indent-guide-plus/README.md

 # indent-guide-plus

 An improved indentation guide of text-editor.
+Fork of [indent-guide-improved](https://github.com/harai/indent-guide-improved).

 ![demo](https://github.com/asiloisad/pulsar-indent-guide-plus/blob/master/assets/demo.gif?raw=true)

-## Installation

-To install `indent-guide-plus` search for [indent-guide-plus](https://web.pulsar-edit.dev/packages/indent-guide-plus) in the Install pane of the Pulsar settings or run `ppm install indent-guide-plus`.
-Alternatively, you can run `ppm install asiloisad/pulsar-indent-guide-plus` to install a package directly from the GitHub repository.

-## Features

 - Active guide and stack guides are emphasized.
 - Guides break just before the trailing blank lines.
 - Built-in indent-guide feature is switched off.
 - CSS available by indent depth.

+## Installation

+To install `indent-guide-plus` search for [indent-guide-plus](https://web.pulsar-edit.dev/packages/indent-guide-plus) in the Install pane of the Pulsar settings or run `ppm install indent-guide-plus`.
+Alternatively, you can run `ppm install asiloisad/pulsar-indent-guide-plus` to install a package directly from the GitHub repository.

 ## Customization